 The spectacle, CGI and grandeur of the scenes in Erebor mix together perfectly, all held together by Benedict Cumberbatch’s fantastic voice-work of Smaug.
 Cumberbatch’s performance as Smaug is none other than the best cinema dragon ever seen and the highlight of an already mightily impressive feast of a film.
 Smaug really is that good – one of the best villains of recent years.

-The Hobbit: The Desolation of Smaug is the best film made in 2013, with a tight pace, fantastic set-pieces and very smart mixing and presentation of a multi-layered narrative that is ultimately building into the third and final part due next Christmas.
-There are a couple of hiccups in acting of minor characters and general problems of there being too many characters (not a problem of the film, but the source material) persist.
-Oh, and Smaug: did I mention him?
+The Hobbit: The Desolation of Smaug is a good film, with a tight pace, fantastic set-pieces and very smart mixing and presentation of a multi-layered narrative that is ultimately building into the third and final part due next Christmas.
+There are a couple of hiccups in acting of minor characters and general problems of there being too many characters persist, but Smaug more than makes up for all the film’s downsides.

 The Desolation of Smaug provides a tighter, darker and better film than An Unexpected Journey.
 Bring on part three.
 Now.